xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     }
 }
 ```
 This mapping classes instruct NHibernate to map `Ship` entity `Id` property into table `Ship`, column `ShipId`, and that the id generation will be done by SQL Server identity.
 Also, property `Name` will be mapped into `ShipName` column.
+Similar mapping for `ShipHistory`.

 Now the `Ship` persistence passes.
 Let's add a new persistence test for `ShipHistory`:
 ```c#